 An Academic Turn Around

-“She was constantly helping me with her younger brothers, working a part-time job, and simply did not have the opportunity to be a normal teenager,” said Danyell Washington, D’aja’s mom.
+“She was constantly helping me with her younger brothers, working a part-time job, and simply did not have the opportunity to be a normal teenager,” said Danyell, D’aja’s mom.

 When the lights of their apartment were finally turned off due to failure to pay their electric bill, Danyell broke down and called Gracewood.
 Danyell, 17-year-old D’aja, and Danyell’s three boys (ages 4, 3 and 1) moved into Gracewood in September of 2011.